PlanQK/planqk-platform-docs/platform_instructions/knowledge_platform.md

 ## Reviews
-Currently, the community content artefacts algorithms, implementations, data pools and qAI apps can be reviewed by one or more experts.
+Currently, the community content artefacts algorithms, implementations, data pools and Quantum apps can be reviewed by one or more experts.
 An artefact being marked as *Reviewed* implies that it meets high quality standards.
 It can be compared to a thumbs-up in social networks.
 Hence, if the reviewer does not accept a reviewed artefact, it is neither deleted from the platform nor marked as technically incorrect.